khughezq/azure-network-protocols/README.md

 </p>
 <br />

 <p>
 <img width="900" alt="image" src="https://github.com/user-attachments/assets/23caaa61-a170-45e4-b15c-b15dd7f99033" />
 <img width="943" alt="image" src="https://github.com/user-attachments/assets/5cadde05-63e8-4d6a-a3ac-4108a4dbe589" />

 </p>
 <p>
 Then I initiated a perpetual/non-stop ping from the Windows 10 VM to my Ubuntu VM using Powershell and the (private IP address -t).
 Within Azure, I Configured a Firewall in my Linux Vm [Network Security Group] to disable incoming (inbound) ICMP traffic.
-When I go back into WireShark you can see that request have been made, but my firewall is now blocking the traffic.
+When I go back into WireShark you can see that request has been made, but my firewall is now blocking the traffic.

 </p>